irwinchyi/html/docs/nyu/ux/navigo.md

-#### Interview Questions and Response, Interviewee: Gus
+#### Interview Questions

 ##### TTS/Screen Reader and accessibility functions

-- **Which TTS are you currently using?
-Voiceover or any additional program?**
+- Which TTS are you currently using?
+Voiceover or any additional program?

-  Voiceover when iOS, macOS, Apple TV, JAWS windows for productivity,

-  Prefer iPhone, most stable portable operating system.

-- **How do you get news, podcast or TTS or both?**
+- How do you get news, podcast or TTS or both?

-  Not podcast person, just use screenreader, go to website, read articles.
-Don't listen to podcast.

-- **Does the screenreader read a lot irrelevant content on the page and how do you avoid that?**
+- Does the screenreader read a lot irrelevant content on the page and how do you avoid that?

-  Impossible to avoid the irrelevant content, technique skipping the advertisement.

-  It takes some work to explore what his want or doesn't want.

-  Website: Flash enable, advertising, screen reader keep stuck.

-  It can be really frustrating, too stressful.

-- **Follow up: For average length article you read online, how much contents is irrelevant (like digital ads)?**
+- Follow up: For average length article you read online, how much contents is irrelevant (like digital ads)?

-  Range to 20 to 30 percent.
-Sometimes more than.

-- **Do you use reader mode on your Chrome or Safari to filtrate digital ads**?
+- Do you use reader mode on your Chrome or Safari to filtrate digital ads?

-  Don't.
-Safari is not prefer browsers.